dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 You have been tasked with the goal of looking for online content that match my interests.
 The source for content can be articles, YouTube videos, or research papers published that are highly correlated with my current goals and has high entropy.

 Use the concept of Shannon's Entropy Model to prioritize which online content to surface.
 I'm looking for content that is unique and informative.
-As much as possible, I want you to help me avoid redundant information by filtering out irrelevant noise, focusing instead on fresh content likely to contain new ideas and perspectives that will help me transcend.
+As much as possible, find articles that are high entropy and low noise.
+Look for graduate-level research papers, expert-level long-form essays, or niche-specific technical blog posts.

 # Reference